Remod-org/Auxide/README.md

 - TOPLEVEL
   - auxide
-    - Bin (temporary download location for the compiler when using external, currently unused and will be temporarily removed)
+    - bin (temporary download location for the compiler when using external, currently unused and will be temporarily removed)
-    - Config (plugin config files)
+    - config (plugin config files)
-    - Data (plugin data files including automatic creation of subfolders for each plugin)
+    - data (plugin data files including automatic creation of subfolders for each plugin)
-    - Logs (Auxide logging, especially in verbose mode)
+    - logs (Auxide logging, especially in verbose mode)
-    - Scripts (plugins)
+    - scripts (plugins)

 ### Minimal (working)